Blog Best Practices: Securing Data at Rest, in Use, and in Motion

 • Where, when, and why are they using it?

-• How is data stored when it is not in use?
+• How is data at rest stored when it is not in use?

 • Is data kept beyond periods stated in your data retention policy?